Seven South Koreans killed, 19 missing after Hungarian boat capsizes on Danube

 A shipping expert told state television it was likely the pleasure boat had collided with a very large vessel that had sunk it very quickly.

-The hull was found on the riverbed just a few hundred meters from its usual mooring point.
+The hull was found on the riverbed just a few hundred metres from its usual mooring point.

 In 2014, South Korea grappled with a shipping disaster that involved schoolchildren, who made up a large portion of the 300 people killed in the Sewol ferry sinking.